pictureknight/compressed_visuals/README.md

 Tool to recreate your Compressed Visuals NFT from on-chain metadata

+For more info about the project, check out [compressedvisuals.io](https://compressedvisuals.io)

 ## Quick guide

 1. Find then copy all the transaction metadata corresponding to your NFT.

-2. Open Binder using the button below.
+2. Launch the binder below, then run RECREATE.ipynb

-3. Run the notebook.
-Paste the data once prompted.
+3. Paste the data once prompted.

 4. Once the notebook finishes computing, the PNG will be available on the left panel.

 ## Detailed step-by-step guide

 1. Find the asset fingerprint of your NFT.
-This is visible on Tokhun.io for each NFT.
+This is visible on [Tokhun.io](https://tokhun.io) for each NFT.

 2. Search that asset fingerprint in a Cardano explorer, such as [cardanoscan.io](https://cardanoscan.io).